 Also see the similarly named Open Society Foundations (nonprofit)

 The Foundation to Promote Open Society (FPOS) is one of two major grantmaking foundations funded by liberal financier and billionaire George Soros.
 It is closely affiliated with the Open Society Foundations (OSF; formerly Open Society Institute).

 FPOS was founded in 2008 with a $1 million endowment from OSF, which endowed the foundation with an additional $1 billion in 2009.
 It has also received substantial funding from various organizations in the Soros Network, including hundreds of millions of dollars from George Soros himself.

-While OSF remains the primary foundation in the Soros Network, FPOS has become Soros’s primary grantmaking foundation.
+While OSF remains the central organization in the Soros Network, FPOS has become Soros’s primary grantmaking entity.
 In 2018 alone, FPOS paid out nearly $491 million in grants to other nonprofits.
 Altogether, from 2008 to 2018 FPOS has granted $3.8 billion to other nonprofits, particularly left-of-center and far-left advocacy and activist groups.

 The Foundation to Promote Open Society and Open Society Foundations have their origins in the early philanthropy of Holocaust survivor and hedge fund investor George Soros, who in 1979 paid for scholarships for Black South African students denied opportunities by the racist apartheid policies of the nation’s White-dominated government.
 Soros also funded students from the Communist Bloc to study in the West.
 He opened his first foundation in Hungary in 1984 to expand access to information behind the Iron Curtain and expanded Eastern Europe and Russian-focused operations throughout the 1980s and 1990s.
 He also operated a foundation in China and engaged in post-apartheid work in South Africa.